TedHusted/awake/awake.md/awake.md

 	The AI assistants distill complex intelligence into actionable insights, covering Threat Assessments, Forecasting, and Strategic Insights.

 	Noah pauses and then continues to the next slide.
-“The top-level agencies each prepare a daily data set that is used to update the PDB AI Assistant, Nexus.
-An AI Trainer for each agency integrates the data so that Nexus can compile the brief.”
+“The top-level agencies each prepare a daily data set that is used to update the PDB AI assistant, Nexus.
+An AI Trainer for each agency integrates its data so that Nexus can compile the brief.”

 	Liam says, “Which is where we come in.”